kaikulimu/Recommendations/Gaming/Board games/# Ark Nova High Elo Guide.md

 ## Turn-Based Guide
 - **It’s not about winning the game; it’s about making the best move.**
+- **One Move at a Time**: Whenver oppo takes a turn, something might change your next move.
+So always reconsider.
+- **Always think a few moves ahead.
+Do not play impulsively.**: You have made countless mistakes by playing too fast.
+    - Especially when you are about to make a good move, you often forget to think about next moves, resulting in bad moves soon after.
+    - [Emanuel Lasker] "When you see a good move, look for a better one."
+- **Disguise** you actions by leaving Sponsors or Assoc at a high strength, if it doesn't hurt you
 - Queue up for a turn-based game at ~7:00pm, to minimize time zone differences with players from Asia or Europe
 - **Scouting**: Analyze oppo's game history beforehand to understand their play patterns
 - Oppo multi-table 10+ games => distracted